Welcome to Professor David Chandler's WebsiteUnder reconstruction, please bear with me

 FUTURE MEETINGS

-90. Thursday 30 May 2024, Caroline von Taysen (University of Westminster) introducing
+100. Thursday 29 May 2025, Caroline von Taysen (University of Westminster) introducing Lee Edelman, Bad Education: Why Queer Theory Teaches Us Nothing (2023)

 Reading group meetings have been running since May 2013, they are open to all and take place Thursdays 6.30-8.00pm, Westminster Forum, Department of Politics and International Relations, 5th Floor, 32-38 Wells Street, London, W1T 3UW (5 minutes from Oxford Circus tube).